wowdd1/xlinkBook/README.md

 goal:

     1. integrating topics
-    2. sync the state of art information or tools(core resource -> more resource), build the freeway of information
+    2. sync the state of art information, build the freeway of information, build tools process data
     3. capture information flow, everything is programeabe

 philosophy: